onooinc-code/SoulyCorev2/UpdateTrack.md

 - **Frontend**: Created the `ProjectsHub.tsx` component to display and manage projects.
 - **Integration**: Updated the `NavigationRail`, `ActiveViewRenderer`, and `actionsRegistry` to integrate the new hub into the application, replacing the old Tasks Hub link.
 - **Icons**: Added a new `ClipboardDocumentListIcon` for the Projects Hub and updated the old `TasksIcon` to avoid visual duplication.
+---

+### Update #3: Implementation of Experiences Hub

+**Details:**
+Implemented the "Experiences Hub" to fix a missing component error and provide a UI for managing learned agent workflows.
+An "experience" is a generalized, reusable plan created by the AI after a successful autonomous agent run.
+This hub allows the user to view these learned experiences, their trigger keywords, and their abstract plans.

+**Modified Files:**
+- `UpdateTrack.md`
+- `components/hubs/ExperiencesHub.tsx` (new file)
+- `app/api/experiences/route.ts` (new file)
+- `app/api/experiences/[experienceId]/route.ts` (new file)

+**Changes Made:**
+- **Backend**: Created new API endpoints (`/api/experiences` and `/api/experiences/[experienceId]`) to fetch and delete learned experiences from the database.
+- **Frontend**: Created the `ExperiencesHub.tsx` component, which displays a list of learned experiences in a card format.
+Each card shows the goal template, trigger keywords, and the abstract plan.
+It also includes functionality to delete an experience.
+- **Integration**: This component was already referenced in `ActiveViewRenderer.tsx`, resolving a runtime error by its creation.
+---

+### Update #4: Implement Communication Hub Backend & Frontend

+**Details:**
+Implemented the backend and frontend functionality for the Communication Hub.
+This replaces the mock data in the "Channel Dashboard" with live data from the `comm_channels` database table.
+Users can now create persistent webhook channels, and the "Send Broadcast" feature now logs events to the database instead of being a simulation.

+**Modified Files:**
+- `UpdateTrack.md`
+- `app/api/comm/channels/route.ts` (new file)
+- `components/hubs/CommunicationHub.tsx` (new file)
+- `components/hubs/comm_hub/ChannelDashboard.tsx` (new file)
+- `components/hubs/comm_hub/WebhookCreator.tsx` (new file)
+- `components/hubs/comm_hub/BroadcastManager.tsx` (new file)

+**Changes Made:**
+- **API `channels`**: Created `GET` and `POST` endpoints to manage channels in the database.
+The `POST` endpoint in `/api/comm/broadcast/route.ts` was already implemented.
+- **Components**: Created a suite of new components to form the hub's UI: `CommunicationHub` for the main view, `ChannelDashboard` to display channels, `WebhookCreator` for adding new channels, and `BroadcastManager` for sending messages.
+The components are fully wired to the backend APIs and include state management, user feedback, and notifications.
+- **Integration**: The `CommunicationHub` is now a fully functional view accessible from the main navigation.